Lighthouses in Maine

 Rockland Breakwater 1888/1902 - 18-foot white square tower atop fog signal house.
 North side, Rockland Harbor entrance, Rockland.

-Owl's Head Lighthouse 1825 - 20-foot white brick conical tower, south side entrance to Rockland Harbor, view from Lighthouse Road off Route 73.
+Owl's Head Lighthouse 1825 - 20-ft white brick conical tower, south entrance to Rockland Harbor, view from Lighthouse Road off Route 73.